Irving Goldman: Life

 He died in 2002 at the age of 90.

 Polynesian Society

 Goldman turned his attention to what he saw as the twin features of early societies, religious worldviews and aristocracy.
-Both of these latter two societies he regarded as examples of a primitive 'aristocracy'.
-In his view, "civilizations are the product of developing aristocracy", and their impact operates predominantly through the medium of status-rivalry, status being analysed in 18 Polynesian societies in terms of mana, Tohunga (expertise) and Toa (military prowess).
+Both of these latter two societies he regarded as examples of a primitive :aristocracy."
+In his view, "civilizations are the product of developing aristocracy," and their impact operates predominantly through the medium of status-rivalry, status being analysed in 18 Polynesian societies in terms of mana, Tohunga (expertise) and Toa (military prowess).
 Though the evolutionary reconstruction was dubious, the analysis of status and power gained acclamation.
-The thesis behind work on Polynesia is contained in its keynote frontispiece quotation from Balzac:
+The thesis behind his work on Polynesia is contained in its keynote frontispiece quotation from Balzac:

 "The noble of every age has done his best to invent a life which he, and he only, can live."